ardakayaa/Robotics-SearchAndSampleReturn/WRITEUP.md

 # Known Issues and Recommendations For Improvement
 - Rover can get stuck after collecting Gold, I will solve this problem later on by adding better __am_I_stuck__ function.
 Because when Rover stucks, current version understands it, just by preocessing img.
 Checking Rover's last position, with new position would give better result to solve this problem of stucking.
-- After collecting the first sample, Rover's responses slower.
+- After collecting the first sample, Rover's responses get slower.
 I couldn't find the reason.
 - Rover while in `Nav_State` it gets into kind a sinus wave motion.
 And, it becomes worse after collecting the first sample.
 - Rover stops too hard when it comes close to the sample.
 - Rover sometimes passes the sample.